About / Privacy

 - if you contact the Commission with any enquiry or complaint;

 - in receiving and processing any application for internal review that you may make; and/or

-- as part of an information sharing arrangement between the Commission and the NSW Police Force, animal welfare bodies and/or local Councils, for the purposes of discharging the Commission's functions.
+- as part of an information sharing arrangement between the Commission and the NSW Police Force, animal welfare bodies and/or local councils, for the purposes of discharging the Commission's functions.

 While the Commission endeavours to obtain your personal information from you directly, there will be occasions where the Commission obtains your personal information from third party agencies.
-Where you seek to be registered as a greyhound racing industry participant or bookmaker, or seek to register a greyhound or trial track, you consent to the Commission collecting your personal information from other agencies or entities for the purposes of processing your application for registration, or for any of the reasons set out in the bullet points above.
+Where you seek to be registered as a greyhound racing industry participant, or seek to register a greyhound or trial track, you consent to the Commission collecting your personal information from other agencies or entities for the purposes of processing your application for registration, or for any of the reasons set out in the bullet points above.
 The Commission is not required to collect your personal information from you when it is exercising its complaint handling or investigative functions.

 The Commission only collects your personal information where it is reasonably necessary in order for the Commission to perform its functions and discharge its obligations as the agency responsible for promoting and protecting the welfare of greyhounds and safeguarding the integrity of greyhound racing and betting.